Moonbird-IT/mbproject-template/README.md

 ### Clone the repository

-Clone the git into a directory of your choice.
+Clone the git repository into a directory of your choice.

 ### Setting it up

 Set up a virtual directory inside your webserver that uses the "public" directory as its home directory.

-Sample:
+Sample for Apache:

     Alias "/myproject" "D:\projects\myproject\public"